front-end-foundations/session3/README.md

 ## Homework

+1. Midterm time!
+Files are located [here](http://daniel.deverell.com/css-files/_midterm-files.zip). http://daniel.deverell.com/css-files/_midterm-files.zip.
+You need select one layout from the samples,  write HTML for the content (.txt files are provided for convenience), and create CSS to match the layout.
+Be sure to use `white-space: pre;` for the poetry where appropriate.
 1. Use flexbox to add a third css style sheet to make the layout look like this:
 ![Sample image](_contact-sheet/Contact-sheet/3-gallery.jpg)